London Hippodrome Theatre

 The London Hippodrome continued as one of the Stoll-Moss group of major variety theatres, with artists topping the bill included; Jack Buchanan, Binnie Hale, Elsie Randolph, Paul Whiteman & His Band, George Robey and Max Wall.
 During World War II, musical shows came to the Hippodrome; "Perchance To Dream" starring Ivor Novello & Margaret Rutherford, and "The Lisbon Story".
 The Revue "Starlight Roof" starred Vic Oliver & Pat Kirkwood and introduced Julie Andrews in here first appearance on the public stage.
 Maurice Chevalier appeared in his one man show in the late-1940’s and the theatre was briefly renamed the London Follies Bergere when Tommy Cooper starred in "Encore De Follies".
 The musical "Bet Your Life" starred Arthur Askey, and "Wedding In Paris" starred Evelyn Laye.
 In the 1950’s a season of plays was mounted "Anna Lucasta", "The Desperate Hours" and American actor Lloyd Nolan in "The Caine Mutiny Court-Martial" the final production was "The Dave King Show" in 1957, when during its run Dave King was taken ill and was replaced by Benny Hill.

 In 1958, the the theatre was taken over by Bernard Delfont & Charles Forte.
 The interior was reconstructed into a theatre-restaurant, removing or hiding almost all of the original Frank Matcham interior.
 A large neon sign was attached over the front corner entrance and it re-opened as The Talk of the Town on 11th September 1958.
 It was very successful and attracted many top British and International stars for the next 25 years.
-Artistes who appeared at this time include: Frank Sinatra, Judy Garland, Sammy Davis Jr., Eartha Kitt, Englebert Humperdink, Shirley Bassey, Val Doonican, Tom Jones, Lulu, Matt Monroe, Rolf Harris, Cliff Richard, Stevie Wonder, Sacha Distel and Neil Sedaka.
+Artistes who appeared at this time include: Frank Sinatra, Judy Garland, Sophie Tucker, Sammy Davis Jr., Eartha Kitt, Ethel Merman, Pearl Bailey, Englebert Humperdink, Shirley Bassey, Lena Horne, Tony Bennett, Caterina Valente, Val Doonican, Tom Jones, Cleo Laine, Sandie Shaw, Lulu, Matt Monroe, Rolf Harris, Cliff Richard, The Seekers, Herman’s Hermits, The Carpenters, Paul Anka, Stevie Wonder, Sacha Distel and Neil Sedaka.
+The last show was in 1982 when Joe Longthorne was the star.

 In 1983, it was taken over by Peter Stingfellow and converted into a discotheque, re-opening on 6th November 1983 as the Hippodrome Nightclub & Disco.
 Gay nights were introduced on Monday’s in the late-1980’s, and the venture was operated successfully until 2007, when problems with drugs and violence caused the building to loose its licence and it was closed.
-In late-2008, live performances came back to the London Hippodrome (perhaps for the final time) in the form of the French production “Cirque du Soleil”, which gave its final performance on 27th June 2009.
+In late-2008, live performances came back to the London Hippodrome (perhaps for the final time) in the form of the Montreal based “Cirque du Soleil” company, which gave its final performance on 27th June 2009.

 Immediately after, work began on a restoration of the building both externally and internally, where many original features would be restored or re-created.
-A new floor has been inserted across at gallery level, giving unprecedented close-up views of the top section of the original 40 feet high proscenium opening, and the minstrels gallery.
-Cabaret performances will also be staged in a space previously occupied by the front stalls & front dress circle, with seating for 200.
+A new floor has been inserted at gallery level, giving unprecedented close-up views of the top section of the original 40 feet high proscenium opening, and the minstrels gallery.
+Cabaret performances are now staged in a space previously occupied by the theatre’s stage, with seating for 200.
 It reopened as the Hippodrome Casino on 12th July 2012.

 The London Hippodrome is a Grade II Listed building.